This utility imports metadata (object definitions) or data or both for one or more databases from one or more files.

 Use bulk insert statements for data.

 Sets the client character set.
-The default is retrieved from
+The default is retrieved from the server variable

 The engine to use for tables if the destination server does not support the original storage engine on the source server.